mayflower-tech/natuerlich/docs/getting-started.md

 # Getting Started

 In the following tutorials, we will create several WebXR Experiences using **natuerlich** and react-three/fiber.
 Install the dependencies manually via `npm i @coconut-xr/natuerlich @react-three/fiber react react-dom three zustand three-stdlib` or use the CodeSandbox provided for each example.
-When developing locally, make sure you host your code using https, which is required for WebXR sessions.
+When developing locally, ensure you host your code using HTTPS, which is required for WebXR sessions.

-_Make sure that your three.js version is either lower or higher than 0.0.153._
+_Make sure your three.js version is either lower or higher than 0.0.153._

 **If you have questions or get stuck, jump into our [Discord](https://discord.gg/NCYM8ujndE).**

 ## Bare-bones WebXR Experience

-Creating the bare minimum for a WebXR experience using **natuerlich** only requires the `useEnterXR` hook to create a enter button and the `XRCanvas`.
+Creating the bare minimum for a WebXR experience using **natuerlich** only requires the `useEnterXR` hook to create an Enter Button and the `XRCanvas`.
 The `XRCanvas` allows to configure WebXR features, such as foveation, frameRate, referenceSpace, and frameBufferScaling via corresponding optional properties.

-In the following example we additionally use the `NonImmersiveCamera` to control the position of the camera when not in VR/AR.
+In the following example, we additionally use the `NonImmersiveCamera` to control the position of the camera when not in VR/AR.
 We also use the `ImmersiveSessionOrigin` to control the position of the immersive origin (your feet) in AR/VR.

-As a result, in the following example, users are positioned in front of the red cube regardless whether they are in AR/VR or not.
+As a result, in the following example, users are positioned in front of the red cube regardless of whether they are in AR/VR or not.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-barebones-xmdpvq)